jegfish/ram-dev-env/IDEAS.md

 - Ansible
   - An Ansible playbook will describe the desired state of the system
   - Will be installed on the image, and run against localhost.
+  - NOTE: `ansible-pull` may be very convenient if we don't have a VM image to start out with.
+Could be part of a simple script or set of commands we have people run to get started.
 - ?
 Further custom commands
   - [ ] Update / re-run playbook
 - [ ] ISO / virtual machine image